Doug McGuigan

-Douglas Gordon McGuigan (born 7 August 1970) is a Scottish-South African professional golfer.
+Douglas Gordon McGuigan (born 7 August 1970) is a South African-born professional golfer who represents Scotland.
 He has won eight times on the Sunshine Tour between 2003 and 2017.

-McGuigan was born in Durban, and currently resides in Johannesburg.
+Career

+McGuigan was born in Durban.
+His father, Francis McGuigan, was a Scottish-born professional footballer who played for Falkirk, Blackpool, and Durban United.
+He stayed in South Africa permanently after the end of his career.

 After winning three West Coast Tour events as an amateur, he turned professional in 1989.
 He first played on the Sunshine Tour in 1993.
 He has also played on the Canadian Tour.

-McGuigan's father, Francis McGuigan, was an Alloa-born professional footballer who played for Falkirk, Blackpool and Durban United.
-Francis McGuigan stayed in South Africa permanently after the end of his career.